About 6 million kids suffer from asthma in the Unites States.

 • If a child’s asthma is under control, it doesn’t stop them from being active.

 • Exercise often brings on asthma that can’t be controlled.
-99% of asthmatic kids who have trouble exercising aren’t taking the right medicines.
+Most of the asthmatic kids who have trouble exercising aren’t taking the right medicines.

 • Even in athletes with well-controlled asthma, asthma that gets worse because of exercise is rare.